rdamarapati/pushpop/README.md

 Here are some ways to use pushover:

-+ Send out a daily email of your metrics
++ Send a daily metrics email
-+ Send an alerting email or SMS when a metric has changed
++ Send an email or SMS alert when a metric has changed
 + Fetch metrics at an interval to keep a cache fresh

-Pushover contains plugins for [Keen IO](https://keen.io/), [Twilio](https://twilio.com/), and [Sendgrid](https://sendgrid.com/) that make querying and messaging very easy.
+Pushover currently contains plugins for [Keen IO](https://keen.io/), [Twilio](https://twilio.com/), and [Sendgrid](https://sendgrid.com/) that make grabbing data and sending messages easy.

-That said, pushover is totally plugin-based, and adding support for other data sources and messaging plugins is encouraged!
+Pushover is entirely plugin-based, and adding support for other data sources and messaging plugins is encouraged!

 ### Usage

 The core concepts of pushover are jobs and steps.
-Jobs run at regular intervals, and consist of one or more steps.
+Jobs run at regular intervals, and consist of one or more steps that run in sequence.
 Jobs and steps are described in a `Pushfile`.

 Here's a `Pushfile` that runs a Keen IO analysis every day at midnight, then sends an email with the results: